Curator / Writer / Critic

 I was selected to assist with distributing class materials, providing the teacher with technical support in the lecture hall and grading class assignments.
 This included screening films for the class, leading group discussions on film and cultural theory, and tutoring students during office hours.

 I was hired to teach introductory level art classes to high school students.
 My responsibilities included lecturing on the fundamentals of color, composition, form, anatomy and visual storytelling.
 I was also responsible for developing curriculum and organizing a final presentation of the student work that was completed in the course.
 I introduced comic book story-telling, storyboarding and figure invention classes to the program, as well as regularly teaching a one-week intensive course on illustration techniques.

 I was hired to contribute to large-scale mural works, easel painting and various drawing projects shown in both national and international exhibitions.

 I was hired to teach art classes about visual storytelling and illustration techniques to high school students.
 Duties included curriculum development, class demonstrations and a final presentation of student works completed in the course.

-I founded a comic business where I oversaw the art production of eight issues and one card set of the Uncut Comics characters.
-My job included working with 8-10 artists per an issue, attending conventions, doing roundtable discussions, and leading drawing workshops as well as working with with distributors, printing presses, and shippers.
+I founded a comic book company where I oversaw the art production of eight issues and one card set of the Uncut Comics characters.
+My job included working with ten artists per an issue, attending conventions, doing roundtable discussions, and leading drawing workshops.
+I also gained experience working with printing companies, distributors, and advertisers.